 If you are interested in becoming a Babs Siperstein Fellow, please apply during the term before the term you would like to start.
 You can apply here.
 Please be prepared to submit a resume and reason for applying.

 At this time, we are currently not accepting fellows because of the COVID-19 pandemic.
-We will review the situation in Fall 2021 to see if we can accommodate a fellow.
-At that time, we will update our website with information for Spring 2022.
 In the meantime, we are making small grants available to those seeking funding for a small community project.

 Garden State Equality is an Equal Opportunity Employer.
 We do not discriminate on the basis of race, age, national origin, religion or creed, sex (including gender, pregnancy, sexual orientation and gender identity), marital status, disability, veteran status or genetic information.
 We strongly encourage people of color, of diverse gender identities and religions, people with disabilities, women, and non-LGBTQ+ persons to apply.